A View From INSEAD

 In the debate on compensation, it is implicitly assumed that risk-taking is driven by compensation incentives.
 However, I believe that, while some individuals are driven mostly by financial incentives, sometimes other factors may be at work, such as competition among large egos, the race to be in first position or a tendency for conformity and herding behaviour.
 Bonuses, like the other issues associated with banking strategies and risk management, are a far from simple matter.

-To learn directly from INSEAD’s experts, consider enrolling on one of our specialist banking programs, Risk Management in Banking and Strategic Management in Banking, both directed by Professor Dermine.
+To learn directly from INSEAD’s experts, consider enrolling on one of our specialist finance and banking programmes.